 The Assisted School Travel Program (ASTP) provides transport services to over 10,500 eligible students with disability enrolled in government and non-government schools in NSW.
 Parents are key partners in the safe transport of children with disability from their home to school and back.

-The success of the program depends on the active cooperation of all parties concerned; parents, schools, contractors, drivers, Assisted Travel Support Officers (ATSOs) and the ASTP, to ensure the best possible service for students.
+The success of the program depends on the active cooperation of all people concerned – parents, teachers, contractors, drivers, Assisted Travel Support Officers (ATSOs) and ASTP staff – to ensure the best possible service for students.

 Drivers and ATSOs must meet child protection requirements and are screened prior to employment.
 Vehicles must meet safety standards set by law and quality standards mandated by the ASTP.